Microchip-MPLAB-Harmony/core_apps_pic32mz_ef/apps/driver/spi/sync/spi_self_loopback_multi_client/readme.md

 - Use jumper wire to connect "Pin 7 of J12" to "Pin 37 of J12"
     - SDI3 is mapped to RA14 that is routed to "Pin 7 of J12"
     - SDO3 is mapped to RD10 that is routed to "Pin 37 of J12"
-    - Connect a mini USB cable to the USB DEBUG port J3

 ## Running the Application